fahminlb33/statuspage-js/readme.md

 ![Node.js CI](https://github.com/fahminlb33/playcourt-tricks/workflows/Node.js%20CI/badge.svg)

+  This workflow is now disabled as it piles up in my Timeline.
+  You can still clone this repo and it will run fine in your own repo.

 Playcourt Tricks is a day counter for latest incident from Playcourt services.
 Playcourt is a private clouod service used in my workplace, LogeeTrans.
 This code will execute every 5 minutes and checks for any downtime.